ericus20/spring-boot-starter/README.md

 # Spring Boot Starter

-A highly opinionated and complete starter for Spring Boot production ready projects.
+A highly opinionated and complete template for Spring Boot production ready projects.

 ## Running Instance on Heroku